Digital Nomad Life in Tumbaco, Ecuador

 When we asked people living in Tumbaco about club and activities where newcomers can meet others, they responded:

 "Tumbaco, is a popular destination for expats, and there are numerous clubs and activities they can join to meet new people and immerse themselves in the local culture.
 Many expats join language exchange clubs, where they can practice their Spanish skills with locals and other expats.
 There are also cooking classes that focus on traditional Ecuadorian cuisine, which is a great way to learn about the local culture and meet new people.
 Outdoor activities are also popular among expats in Tumbaco.
 Hiking clubs are common, as the area is surrounded by beautiful mountains and trails.
 Cycling is another popular activity, with many expats joining local cycling clubs.
 For those interested in volunteering, there are numerous opportunities to get involved in local community projects.
 This not only provides a chance to give back to the community but also to meet locals and other expats.
 Expats also meet people through social events and gatherings.
 Many expats host international potluck dinners, where everyone brings a dish from their home country.
 This is a fun way to share your culture with others and try new foods.
 There are also numerous festivals and public events in Tumbaco throughout the year.
 These events are a great way to immerse yourself in the local culture and meet people from all walks of life.
 Finally, many expats meet people simply by being active in the community.
 This could be through shopping at local markets, attending local church services, or simply striking up a conversation with a neighbor.
-The people of Tumbaco are known for being friendly and welcoming, so don't be afraid to introduce yourself and make new friends," said one person in Tumbaco.
+The people of Tumbaco are known for being friendly and welcoming, so don't be afraid to introduce yourself and make new friends," remarked one foreigner who made the move to Tumbaco.

 What is life like in Tumbaco?